Dinétahdóó Cultural Resources Management, LLC.

-Dinétahdóó is a Navajo word meaning “from among the people.”
-Dinétahdóó CRM works to preserve tribal, community, and personal knowledge of Navajo history and culture and the surrounding cultural landscape, and to enable the Navajo people to have a meaningful voice in the protection of their land.
+Dinétahdóó Cultural Resources Management, LLC.
+(DCRM) works to preserve tribal, community, and personal knowledge of Navajo history and culture and the surrounding cultural landscape, and to enable the Navajo people to have a meaningful voice in the protection of their land.

-DCRM is listed as a Priority 1 firm with the Navajo Nation Business Regulatory Department.
-Since March 2002, when our company was established, our mission has been to train, mentor, and support Navajo students in archaeology, cultural anthropology, ethnography, and related fields.
+The company was established in 2002 by Rena Martin, BA-Senior Anthropologist, our mission has been to train, mentor, and support Navajo students in archaeology, cultural anthropology, ethnography, and related fields.
 The owners and staff collectively have more than 250 years of archaeological, anthropological, and ethnographic experience.
 None of the senior staff has less than 10 years’ experience; two have nearly 40 years each.
 The company provides cultural resources compliance services for the Navajo Nation and tribal enterprises and to private and federal contractors for resources evaluations under Sections 106 and 110 of the National Historic Preservation Act.
 DCRM has demonstrable familiarity with procedures for completing cultural resource inventory and evaluations and has a track record for completing historical research related to Navajo traditional places, cultural resources inventories of utility-related infrastructures and oil/gas pipelines, abandoned uranium mines, underground fuel storage removal, business site lease areas, roads, communication towers/communication lines, and historical architectural inventories.
 We have also completed ethnographic studies related to traditional cultural properties (TCPs), ranching, and visual impacts.

 As a Navajo company, we have a thorough understanding of Navajo TCPs, and our senior staff members are bilingual in Navajo and English.
 We gather first-hand information on the identification of culturally sensitive sites as well as unmarked graves (jishchaa’) and work with community members to recommend appropriate management actions.